 Our guide was a PhD student at Cambridge who brought the city to life through his stories and he clearly had a passion for showing people around the city he has called home for a couple of years.
 While these tours are technically free, please leave a tip at the end if you enjoy the tour as the guides don’t otherwise get paid.

-If the timing of the free walking tour doesn’t work out for your Cambridge day trip, then another affordable option is to take this paid walking tour.
+If the timing of the free walking tour doesn’t work out, then another affordable option is to take this paid walking tour.
 It is run by Cambridge Alumni Tours and takes you on a similar route of the free walking tour.
 It runs several times per day and goes for approximately 90 minutes.

 Cambridge Market